Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Background and Motivation

 Why would biological intelligence adopt a separation between two complementary learnings systems \cite{mcclelland_why_1995}: hippocampus for topological indexing and neocortex for metric condensation?
 We argue that this architectural pattern is not arbitrary, but reflects fundamental thermodynamic and evolutionary constraints \cite{gould1982exaptation}.

 \paragraph{Energy minimization and computational cost.}

 Neural computation is metabolically expensive \cite{dayan_theoretical_2001}.
 Action potentials, synaptic transmission, and plasticity consume substantial ATP.
 Brute-force search over high-dimensional, non-convex state spaces requires sustained active computation \cite{friston_action_2010}: maintaining competing hypotheses, simulating alternative trajectories, and resolving uncertainty in real time.
 Such operations scale poorly with dimensionality and rapidly increase energetic demand \cite{bellman_dynamic_1966}.
-A more efficient strategy is to shift part of this computational burden offline based on a fundamental result in complexity theory known as Savitch's theorem \cite{savitch_relationships_1970}.
+A more efficient strategy is to shift part of this computational burden offline, converting experience into structure that is available \emph{before} the next problem arrives.
+Borrowing the term from complexity theory, we call such pre-positioned, instance-independent structure \emph{advice} \cite{arora2009computational}.
+Advice is not a repackaging of time and space: it is provably non-fungible with them.
+Nonuniform advice decides languages that no time or space budget whatsoever can decide -- the class $\mathrm{P/poly}$ contains undecidable languages, since a unary encoding of the halting problem is settled by a single advice bit per input length \cite{arora2009computational}.
+Consolidation and replay are therefore not a space-for-time exchange but the \emph{manufacture of advice}: they convert spent time and space into structure that later inference consults for free \cite{gershman_amortized_2014}.
 Rather than repeatedly solving a complex search problem at inference time, the system can gradually embed invariant structure into its synaptic organization \cite{hebb2005organization}.
 Over experience, regularities of the environment become encoded in the geometry of neural connectivity.
 Subsequent inference can then proceed through fast, approximately gradient-like dynamics within a pre-structured representation space \cite{geman_neural_1992}.
 In this way, the energetic cost of resolving structure is paid during learning and consolidation, reducing the metabolic burden of future decisions.

 \paragraph{Time pressure and survival.}

 Evolution imposes a second constraint \cite{bennett_brief_2023,daw2005uncertainty}: decisions must often be made under severe temporal limits.
 Predator avoidance, motor coordination, and social interaction require responses on timescales that preclude extended deliberation or simulation.
 Sequential evaluation of alternative trajectories is too slow when survival depends on rapid action.
 Under such conditions, organisms benefit from pre-structured internal models that allow behavior to converge quickly toward appropriate responses.
 Rather than computing solutions from scratch in real time, the nervous system can embed environmental regularities into long-term synaptic organization through experience-dependent plasticity and systems consolidation \cite{frank2006sleep,tononi2003sleep}.
 Replay during sleep and quiet wakefulness appears to refine these internal models offline, when sensory demands are reduced \cite{wilson1994reactivation}.
 As a result, online behavior can operate in a low-latency regime, where actions follow rapidly from structured neural dynamics rather than from active search.
 Evolution thus favors mechanisms that exchange real-time computation for structured representation: what would otherwise require slow sequential exploration is replaced by fast convergence within a learned internal geometry.